Last month, Knox College Choir had their first full concert with the new choir director, Dr. Bram Wayman! Wel...

 Knox College actively stewards its natural resources by maintaining ambitious waste reduction strategies for special events and campus move-out, nurturing a sharing economy, managing a diverse recycling program for traditional and nontraditional materials, and having an extensive composting program.

-This is also the case during the annual campus Move Out.
-The "There is no Away" campaign sets out collection bins in communal areas of all residential spaces for clothes, household goods, food, and more to be donated to the Knox College Share Shop or other local organizations.
+Knox also strives to reduce landfill-bound waste during the annual campus Move Out.
+The "There is no Away" campaign sets out collection bins in communal areas of all residential spaces for clothes, household goods, food, and more to be donated to the Knox College Share Shop and other local organizations.

 The Knox College Share Shop is an on-campus resource for reusing materials and fostering a sharing economy.
 This student-run "store" includes clothing, home goods, electronics, books, shoes, kitchen supplies, and more that are in good condition for the Knox community to take for free.

 Similar to the Share Shop, the Office Supply Share focuses primarily on school and office supplies.
-Located in the lobby of the Office of Sustainability (in Seymour Union, down the stairs from the Gizmo) and open during regular business hours.
-Students, faculty, and staff are encouraged to shop here before purchasing new and everyone is encouraged to donate gently used items back to the Office Supply Share for others to enjoy.
+Located in Seymour Union, down the stairs from the Hard Knox Cafe, and open when the building is open.
+Students, faculty, and staff are encouraged to check here before purchasing new and everyone is encouraged to donate gently used items back to the Office Supply Share for others to enjoy.

 Knox College Building & Facilities Services operates the campus Warehouse that houses excess furniture and chairs.
 Looking for a few additional items for your office or communal space?
 Check with the warehouse first, they may have just what you are looking for!

 Knox College has had a recycling program since 1993.
-Initially spurred on by the Knox Advocates for Recycling and Environmental Sustainability (KARES) student group, Facilities Services and the Office of Sustainability currently work together to broaden the kinds of materials that can be recycled at Knox, as well as the accessibility and availability of recycling stations.
+Initially spurred on by the Students for Sustainability (formerly knows as KARES) student group, Facilities Services and the Office of Sustainability currently work together to broaden the kinds of materials that can be recycled at Knox, as well as the accessibility and availability of recycling stations.

-For more information on what materials are accepted in the traditional recycling bins refer to the following document: Recycling at Knox: Traditional Recycling.
+For more information on what materials are accepted in the traditional recycling bins refer to the recycling posters, magnets, or this document: Recycling at Knox: Traditional Recycling.

 For more information on what materials are accepted in the non-traditional recycling bins, which is often changing, refer to the signage on the bins or this document: Non-Traditional Recycling: items and locations.